Home Luxury Real Estate Acreage & Equestrian Homes

 Selling on Acreage

-The number one mistake in acreage listings: the photos show the kitchen, the living room, and the master bath — and the land gets a single wide-angle shot from the back deck.
+The number one mistake in acreage listings: photos show the kitchen, the living room, and the master bath — and the land gets a single wide-angle shot from the back deck.
 That approach sells the house.
 It doesn't sell the property.

 Mantle's acreage listing strategy is built to sell the full asset: